Joshua-Dias-Barreto/Common-Sense-Reasoning-Datasets/README.md

   <summary>Example ⬇️</summary>

 ```
-Where would I not want a fox?
+Q) Where would I not want a fox?
 a)hen house b)england c)mountains d)english hunt e)california

 Answer: a) hen house